 This comic book sheets set includes 22 pages for creative fun.
 Use them for art or for language arts as we did.
 Or use the in a completely different way and comment below to let me know how you used them.

-We will be using them again and again in our homeschool for create different comic book/graphic novel projects, and as well as:
+We will be using them again and again in our homeschool to create different comic book/graphic novel projects, and as well as:

 - books reports